-Similarly, Montessori said:
+Montessori also said:

 These words reveal the child’s inner needs: ‘Help me to do it alone.’

-You will find the time spent teaching your child how to do something independently will improve your child’s initiative, self-confidence, concentration, and coordination.
+You’ll find the time spent teaching your child how to do something independently will improve your child’s initiative, self-confidence, concentration, and coordination.
 Teaching your child to be independent will also save time for you and make your family happier in the long run.
 Montessori education uses a few principles that you can use to help your child do things him- or herself.